fraud-intelligence-limited/fil-documentation/src/api-specification/contribution-controller/retrieving-rewards-rate.md

-# Retrieving rewards rate
+# Retrieving upload rewards rate

-> Retrieves the current rewards rate established for [submitting contributions](submitting-a-contribution.md) of all fraud types for all registered company entities.
+> Retrieves the current rewards rate established for [submitting contributions](submitting-a-contribution.md) of all fraud types for all supported company types.

 **Protocol**: `HTTP`